hashicorp/terraform/website/source/docs/configuration/variables.html.md

 }
 ```

-The flag can be used multiple times per command invocation:
+The `-var-file` flag can be used multiple times per command invocation:

 ```
 terraform apply -var-file=foo.tfvars -var-file=bar.tfvars
 ```

-**Note** Variable files are evaluated in the order in which they are specified
+**Note**: Variable files are evaluated in the order in which they are specified
 on the command line.
 If a variable is defined in more than one variables file,
 the last value specified is effective.